 The Squadron was led at this stage by Squadron Leader John Peel, who took command of the unit in July.
-He had already seen action having been shot down whilst operating from Tangmere, in the channel when flying Hurricane P3400 off of Selsey Bill and being rescued by the lifeboat there.
+He had already seen action having been shot down whilst operating from Tangmere, he ended up in the channel after combat in Hawker Hurricane P3400 off of Selsey Bill.
+It was the local lifeboat at Selsey that plucked him out of the water.